-If you're trying to make a booking with the office that does Puerto Vallarta beachfront rentals, you might have to spend a while on the phone before you can get an actual person to take your call.
+If you're trying to make a booking with the office that does vacation rentals, you might have to spend a while on the phone before you can get an actual person to take your call.
 Many people get so flustered when they phone a business that they forget to ask all the questions they need to ask and end up having to call back two and three times.
 To help make your reservations process easier, think of what you want to say before you dial.
 If you're not sure what to ask, here are some common questions asked of hotel reservations clerks.

 Is there breakfast?